AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 On UWP, we have no access to [System.Configuration.ConfigurationManager](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager%28v=vs.110%29.aspx), but we get limited access to filesystem using APIs shared across all platforms (Desktop, Mobile, IoT etc.)

-In brief, access to the filesystem in UWP is limited to the [DownloadsFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.downloadsfolder.aspx), user-defined libraries (photos, music, videos etc.) listed under [KnownFolders](https://msdn.microsoft.com/library/windows/apps/windows.storage.knownfolders.aspx) and [ApplicationData.LocalFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.applicationdata.localfolder.aspx)
+In brief, access to the filesystem in UWP is limited to the [DownloadsFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.downloadsfolder.aspx), [KnownFolders](https://msdn.microsoft.com/library/windows/apps/windows.storage.knownfolders.aspx) (user's libraries such as photos, music, videos etc) and [ApplicationData.LocalFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.applicationdata.localfolder.aspx)

 Microsoft provides a very good guide on how to [Store and retrieve settings and other app data](https://msdn.microsoft.com/en-us/library/windows/apps/mt299098.aspx), which are loaded from the `LocalFolder`.
 Unfortunately, these settings need to be programatically created from within the app, for example on first launch.
-My IoT project doesn't have keyboard input so I can't rely on storing API token typed in by the user. **In my specific use case, I must hide the data from source control**, so I need to store it in an untracked file that is not a code file.
+My IoT project doesn't have keyboard input so I can't rely on saving an API token typed in by the user. **In my use case, I must hide the data from source control**, so I need to store it in an untracked resource or configuration file.

 # UWP: Read any file bundled with the application

-The good news is that UWP provides access not only to some of user's files, and application's little storage locker, but we also have read-only access to the directory where the application's **.exe** is!
+The good news is that UWP provides access not only to some of user's files, and application's little storage locker, but we also have read-only access to the directory where the application's `.exe` is!

 This means that we just need to include the file in the output directory, and set its build action to `Content`.
 This way, the file will be shipped with the application.

 ![file properties](/blogData/custom-resource-files-in-uwp-windows-10/file-properties.png)

-You can access the file using URI (follow [Microsoft's tutorial](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh965322.aspx)
+You can access the file using URI (read more about URIs in [Microsoft's tutorial](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh965322.aspx))

 ```csharp
 async Task<string> readSampleFile1()